Aubrey Sherrod

 Aubrey D. Sherrod (born November 6, 1962) is an American former professional basketball player.
-A left-handed shooting guard, he was considered one of the top prospects of his class, and was selected as MVP of the 1981 McDonald's All-American Game.
+A left-handed shooting guard, he was considered one of the top prospects of his class, and was selected as Co-MVP of the 1981 McDonald's All-American Game alongside Adrian Branch.
 He then decided to stay in his hometown to play college basketball, and committed to Wichita State.
-After 4 years he was selected in the second round of the 1985 NBA draft by the Chicago Bulls, but was waived before the start of the season and had a short professional career in the CBA and in Australia.
+After 4 years he was selected in the second round of the 1985 NBA draft by the Chicago Bulls, but was waived before the start of the season and had a short professional career in the Continental Basketball Association (CBA) and in Australia.
 He was inducted in the Wichita State Hall of Fame in 1994.

 High school career

-Sherrod was born in Wichita, Kansas, the youngest of 5 brothers; his father died when he was 2 years old.
+Sherrod was born in Wichita, Kansas, the youngest of five brothers; his father died when he was 2 years old.
 Sherrod had an early growth spurt and in 2nd grade was already much taller than his peers: due to his height, his brother Avery invited him to join his team of 6th-graders.
 He decided to attend Wichita Heights High School, and he entered the varsity basketball team in his sophomore year.
 Under coach Charles "Goose" Doughty, JR (1933–2013), who Sherrod considered a father figure, in his junior year he averaged 24 points per game.
 He was considered a good defender and a smooth shooter.

 In his senior year at Wichita Heights he averaged 27.5 points and 7.5 rebounds per game, being ranked among the top 2 guards in the country together with Michael Jordan, and one of the top players overall.
 During his high school career he was selected 3 times in the all-conference first team and scored 1,735 points, which ranked him second all-time in Wichita behind Greg Dreiling of Kapaun Mt.
 Carmel High School.
 His senior year earned him a selection in the Parade All-America Second Team and he was named a McDonald's All-American.
 In the 1981 McDonald's game, which was played in his hometown of Wichita, he scored 19 points, shooting 7/14 from the field and 5/6 from the free throw line: he shared MVP honors with Adrian Branch.
 He also played in another high school all-star game, the Capital Classic, where he wore jersey number 21 and was the top scorer with 20 points (9/13 from the field, 2/3 from the line), being named the game MVP.